 State machine response

-A < transitionRefType> element represents a state machine transition invoked when a message is received.
+A < trigger> element represents a state machine transition invoked when a message is received.
 Its statemachine attribute identifies the name of the state machine, and name attribute refers to the name of a <transition> within that state machine.

 Invoking a state machine transition: the market resumes after a halt